dlang/DIPs/DIPs/DIP1xxx-RC.md

 ### Restrictions

 This DIP has a very loose definition of the parameters/arguments.
-In other languages they have ordering and other restrictions in place.
+In other languages, they have ordering and other restrictions in place.
 While this is a point of contention, this DIP will not address them directly.
-Instead adding of artificial restrictions should be left to a future DIP after the community has had some experience in using them.
+Instead of adding artificial restrictions, it should be left to a future DIP after the community has had some experience in using them.

 ### API Alias parameters